sesh/django-tdd/slides/index.md

 - I'll introduce TDD and some of its guidelines
 - We will run through an example together
-- You will build on our example using TDD
+- You will implement the same example yourself
+- Our challenges will extend the solution

+---

+Format

+- I'll talk for 30 minutes
+- for i in range(3):
+  - You'll get 10-15 minutes to practice your TDD foo
+  - We'll have a quick discussion

 ---